-Today, about 22% of lower house representatives and 20% of senators are female.
-This participation rate is higher than neighboring Hungary's but lower than most other EU countries.
+Today, about 22% of Parliament members are female.
+This participation rate is higher than in neighboring Hungary (15%) but lower than most other EU countries.
 It is also lower than in the US, where some 28% of Congress members are female.
 Women's participation rates are even lower in local government, where just 14% of local deliberative bodies were female in 2023.